 One of the most magical things about load shedding is the way it forces you to take a step back and find some other ways to keep yourself occupied rather than sitting glued to a TV or computer.

 Here are some fun power-free things to do when the lights go out:

-• Stargazing – watch the brilliant jewel-like brightness that appear when artificial lights are down.
+- Stargazing – watch the brilliant jewel-like brightness that appears when artificial lights are down.
 You can even start teaching your kids the different constellations or learn them yourself

 If anything, load-shedding can be seen as a wake-up call for us to become more aware of our electricity use and how we can really be living in a more eco-conscious off-the grid way.
 Adapting to load-shedding is the perfect opportunity to green your home power and habits.